rbowen/modrewrite_and_friends/20_mod_rewrite.rst

 The `[B]` flag instructs `RewriteRule` to escape non-alphanumeric characters before applying the transformation.

 mod_rewrite has to unescape URLs before mapping them, so backreferences are unescaped at the time they are applied.
 Using the B flag, non-alphanumeric characters in backreferences will be escaped.
-(See `backreferences`_ for discussion of backreferences.)
+(See :ref:`backreferences` for discussion of backreferences.)
 For example, consider the rule:

 ::